 Feel free to share these journal prompts with a friend!

-Some people start a journal for aesthetics or art, but more often, people start a journal to dig deep and learn more about themselves.
+Some people start a journal to be creative, but more often, people start a journal to dig deep, explore, and learn more about themselves.

-To improve your life with journaling, don’t hold back!
-Your journal is for your benefit only- the world will never see it unless you share it.
+To use journaling for self-exploration and self-discovery, don’t hold back.
+Don’t judge or censor yourself.
+Your journal is for your benefit only.
+The world will never see it unless you share it.

 Also, to start anything, you just have to begin.
 So take action!